Church Of St Thomas Of Canterbury is a Grade II* listed building in the Test Valley local planning authority area, England. A Victorian Parish church.

 Description

-Parish church.
-Of early medieval origin, mainly a rebuild of 1875 to the design of William White, with a western tower of 1898.
-Single cell, with a small apse (on old foundations), a north transept, north vestry at the west end, and south porch.
-Plain tile roof overall, with a lower apse roof of 5 hips above a semi-circular eaves.
-The walls are of coarse flints with 2 thin horizontal bands of tiles, stone chequer pattern in the upper part of the apse, stone dressings; buttresses, plinth, coupled windows (one triple) with cusping and plate tracery, and 2 very small apse windows.
-The east gable (an early fragment) has a coupled opening with round arches on simple impost blocks of early Romanesque form.
-The tower is of stone, with flat corner buttresses, an octagonal stair turret at the south-west corner, and a shingled broach spire.
-Within, the church is plain: in the apse the south window is set within a 2-arched arcade; the chancel arch (in the very thick east wall) is pointed, with impost blocks, the tower arch has many mouldings, merging with the jamb, the inner mouldings finishing on carved brackets.
-The chief feature of the church is a lead font (probably early C17), being a tub on a C20 fluted wooden base, and having raised cast ornament, of fleur-de-lys, thistle and rose.
+The Church of St Thomas of Canterbury is a parish church with early medieval origins, primarily rebuilt in 1875 according to the design of William White, and features a western tower added in 1898.
+The church consists of a single cell with a small apse built on old foundations, a north transept, a north vestry at the west end, and a south porch.
+It has a plain tile roof, with the apse roof featuring five hips above a semi-circular eaves.
+The walls are constructed from coarse flints, adorned with two thin horizontal bands of tiles, and a stone chequer pattern in the upper part of the apse.
+Additional architectural details include stone dressings, buttresses, a plinth, coupled windows (including one triple window) with cusping and plate tracery, and two very small windows in the apse.
+The east gable, which is an early fragment, has a coupled opening with round arches resting on simple impost blocks of early Romanesque design.
+The tower is made of stone, featuring flat corner buttresses, an octagonal stair turret at the south-west corner, and a shingled broach spire.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.